MolecularAI/GraphINVENT/tutorials/1_introduction.md

 ```
 submit.py >
 # define what you want to do for the specified job(s)
-dataset = "gdb13_1K"     # this is the dataset name, which corresponds to the directory name containing the data, located in GraphINVENT/data/
+dataset = "gdb13_1K"     # this is the dataset name, which corresponds to the directory containing the data, located in GraphINVENT/data/
 job_type = "train"       # this tells the code that this is a training job
 jobdir_start_idx = 0     # this is an index used for labeling the first job directory where output will be written
 n_jobs = 1               # if you want to run multiple jobs (e.g. for collecting statistics), set this to >1